 A refreshing collection that may send readers to the grocery store, farmers markets, or backyard gardens.
 The combination of fruit and herb brought out recipes and food-based stories.
 As with any evocative detail, strawberries and mint also inspired stories to explore emotions and situations, some weirder than you might expect from standard summer garden fare.

 Writers bellied up to the challenge, took to the streets, bars and brambles to bring tasty stories to the page.
 No matter your weather or hemisphere, let strawberries and mint wash your cares away with a good read.

-The following are based on the March 7, 2019, prompt: In 99 words (no more, no less) write a story about a mouse.
+The following are based on the May 30, 2019, prompt: In 99 words (no more, no less) write a story that includes strawberries and mint.

 PART I (10-minute read)

 Mont loved her the moment he caught her stealing strawberries from his Grandmother’s back garden.
 Her dark hair waved secrets, secrets he longed to share.

 Footfalls crushed mint as he crept closer where she gathered berries as if they were rubies.

 His family would disapprove.
 Old money protected itself, especially from dark-eyed thieves, be the theft strawberries or a young heir’s affections.